ManthanWadiwala/Library-Management-System/README.md

 # INFO6250 - Web Development Tools & Methods Final Project

-## Topic: Library Management System
+## Topic: PageTurner Online Book Rental

 ### Project Guidelines:
 1. You will create a Web 2.0 application that allows users to consume and produce data.